How is reliability defined in the context of software products?

 Prepare for the ISTQB Agile Tester exam with our comprehensive quiz.
 Enhance your understanding with flashcards and multiple-choice questions.
 Hints and explanations are included.
 Ace your exam with confidence!

-Reliability in the context of software products refers to the capability of the software to consistently perform its required functions under specified conditions over time.
-This definition emphasizes that the software must not only be functional but should also operate correctly and consistently when used as intended.
+Reliability in the context of software products is defined as the ability of the software to perform its required functions under specified conditions over a designated period.
+This definition focuses on the consistency and dependability of the software, ensuring that it operates correctly and as expected without failures.

 Subscribe